How to start a snack business: from idea to first sale

 Determine your pricing model

 Your first step is to calculate your Cost of Goods Sold (COGS) for each snack unit.
-This includes all direct costs like ingredients, packaging, and labels.
+COGS, or cost of goods sold, is the total direct cost to produce one unit, including ingredients, packaging, and labels.
 Many new owners forget to factor in direct labor, which can skew their numbers and hurt profitability from the start.

 Here are 4 immediate steps to take: